def-gthill/sils/README.md

 four binary columns, and gave languages with mixed types ones in multiple columns.

+After encoding, I removed any columns with no variation, i.e. where all 280 languages had the same value in that column.
+Such columns represent features that are so rare that they aren't found in any of the 280 languages of the sample, and so were unusable for this analysis.

+Encoding in this way turned the 40 features into
+118 feature columns.

+### Scaling

+Since I wanted to use distance-based algorithms to analyze the language features, I scaled each feature column to range between 0 and 1.
+This was already the case for the binary columns, but the remaining ordinal columns had to be forced between 0 and 1 as well.

+For example,
+Feature 1A ("Vowel Inventories") has the values:

+- 1: Small
+- 2: Moderately small
+- 3: Average
+- 4: Moderately large
+- 5: Large

+After scaling, these values became:

+- 0.00: Small
+- 0.25: Moderately small
+- 0.50: Average
+- 0.75: Moderately large
+- 1.00: Large

+### Imputing

+The last preprocessing step was to fill in missing values.
+I used a k-nearest neighbours imputer to accomplish this, effectively filling in missing values by looking at the languages that were most similar otherwise.
+This left some binary features with values between 0 and 1 (if the most similar languages had different values for the feature), indicating some uncertainty as to which value was correct.

 ## Parameters

 Noam Chomsky proposed that languages can be described